rux616/starfield-ship-builder-categories/support/docs/README.txt

 Compatibility
 -------------
-Will conflict with other mods that do their own edits to the Ship Builder categories (ShipModuleRecipeCategories [FLST:002C2E94]).
+Will conflict with other mods that do their own edits to the Ship Builder categories form ID list (ShipModuleRecipeCategories [FLST:002C2E94]).

 Known Issues
 ------------